ConorWilliams/libfork/docs/benchmarks/benchmarks/integrate.md

 The following problem sizes are available.
 Both use the same integration domain; the size controls the requested adaptive tolerance.
-The benchmark also reports the peak, leaf, and depth counts as counters, in the same spirit as UTS.
+The benchmark also reports the peak, leaf, and depth counts as counters.

 | Name | Domain | Peaks | Tolerance | Leaves | Max depth |
 |------|--------|-------|-----------|--------|-----------|